w3f/polkadot-deployer/README.md

   * `endNodes`: how many validators will be used in the last run, the process will increment the number of nodes in 1 on each run.

-  * `blocks.warm`: number of blocks to wait before starting to the measurements.
+  * `blocks.offset`: number of blocks to wait before starting to the measurements.

   * `blocks.measure`: number of blocks on which the metrics will be recorded.